tanmaylaud/decipher/README.md

 ## Add new algorithms

-You can add a new deciphering algorithm in ciphers.algo and then add a configuration in ciphers.defaults as follows:
+You can add a new deciphering algorithm in <i>ciphers.algo</i> and then add a configuration in ciphers.defaults as follows:

 ```python
 CIPHER_OPTIONS = {